Ad Space — Top Banner

 Chain Pitch Converter

-Look up roller chain numbers and their pitch in inches and millimeters.
+Look up roller chain pitch, width, and pin diameter by chain number in inches and millimeters.

 Select a chain number — see pitch and specifications.